-Workload and Caseload Verification
+Caseload and Workload Verification

-The educational agency will review documentation of licensure for all special education and related services providers, along with documentation of workloads and caseloads.
+The educational agency will review documentation of licensure for all special education and related services providers, along with documentation of caseloads and workloads.
 Use of the caseload and workload calculator on the Department's website is recommended for applicable positions.